(2nd LD) Mandatory QR code-based registration at entertainment facilities starts amid pandemic | Yonhap News Agency

 According to health authorities, some places designated by local governments as high risk areas are also subject to the mandatory measure.

-Visitors to the facilities have to get an one-time QR code via smartphone apps and submit it to the venue.
-The venue manager then scans the code and includes it in a digital customer register that can be accessed if the need arises.
+Visitors to the facilities have to get a one-time QR code via smartphone apps and submit it to the venue.
+The venue manager then scans the code and includes it in a digital customer registry that can be accessed if the need arises.

-For those that are unfamiliar with QR code use or refuse to use this method, venue operators will be required to keep written records of such visitors and how they can be contacted.
+Some owners of entertainment facilities are not aware of the system, and some old people use 2G phones that cannot scan QR codes.

-The measure comes as cluster infections traced to nightclubs and bars in the trendy Itaewon region of Seoul swelled in and around the capital city.
-As of Tuesday, a total of 277 COVID-19 cases have been linked to Itaewon.
+"I don't know what QR code means," said a woman in her 60s who runs a karaoke room in the Seomyeon district of Busan, South Korea's second-largest city.

 Health authorities will conduct on-site inspections to make certain businesses comply with the toughened guidelines, with those that fail to meet requirements to be slapped with a fine of up to 3 million won (US$2,500) or ordered to suspend operations.